MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-inbound-synch-ms-graph.md

 ## Create sync job

-The output of the above command returns the objectId of the service principal that was created.
+The output of the preceding command returns the objectId of the service principal that was created.
 For this example, the objectId is 614ac0e9-a59b-481f-bd8f-79a73d167e1c.
 Use Microsoft Graph to add a synchronizationJob to that service principal.

 Documentation for creating a sync job can be found [here](/graph/api/synchronization-synchronization-post-jobs?tabs=http&preserve-view=true&view=graph-rest-beta).

-If you didn't record the ID above, you can find the service principal by running the following MS Graph call.
-You'll need Directory.Read.All permissions to make that call:
+If you didn't record the ID, you can find the service principal by running the following MS Graph call.
+You need Directory.Read.All permissions to make that call:

 `GET https://graph.microsoft.com/beta/servicePrincipals`